tawfung/pythonLearn/README.md

 # pythonLearn

-It's just some python files when I try to learn new programming languge(Python).
+It's just some python files when I try to learn a new programming languge(Python).